HECS Debt Reduction 2025: 20% Cut & New Repayment Threshold

 Quick Summary

-• 20% Debt Reduction: All HECS/HELP debts will be reduced by 20% as of June 1, 2025, before indexation is applied.
+• 20% Debt Reduction: All HECS/HELP debts were reduced by 20% as of June 1, 2025, before indexation was applied.

-• New Repayment Threshold: Minimum repayment threshold increasing from $54,435 to $67,000 from July 1, 2025-26 financial year.
+• New Repayment Threshold: Minimum repayment threshold increased from $54,435 to $67,000 from July 1, 2025-26 financial year.

 • Average Impact: Average debt reduction of $5,500 for the typical $27,600 HECS debt.